What is planning policy?

 Minerals and waste plans

-Minerals and waste plans are produced by Buckinghamshire County Council.
+Minerals and waste plans are produced by Buckinghamshire Council.
 Please see the Minerals and Waste website (external website) for the adopted plan and information on how minerals and waste plans are prepared.

 Neighbourhood plans are produced by communities to develop a shared vision for their neighbourhood and shape the development of their local area.